Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 The system satisfied by $v(\cdot,\cdot)$ reads

-Let $\kappa$ (rate of decrease of the weight functions) and $\cCut$ (speed of the cutoff point in the travelling frame) be two positive quantities, sufficiently small so that the following conditions be satisfied (all those conditions will be used during forthcoming calculations):
+Let $\kappa$ (rate of decrease of the weight functions) and $\cCut$ (speed of the cutoff point in the travelling frame) be two positive quantities, small enough so that the following conditions be satisfied: